basecamp/handbook/orgchart.md

 #### Core Product

 Core Product works on new features for Basecamp together with the product designers.
-They're also responsible for the user-facing backend systems such as Queenbee, 37id, and the API. **Jeff Hardy** is the team lead and works with Kasper Timm Hansen, and Pratik Naik.
+They’re also responsible for the user-facing backend systems such as Queenbee, 37id, and the API. **Jeff Hardy** is the team lead and works with Kasper Timm Hansen, and Pratik Naik.

 #### Mobile

 Basecamp 3 was the first version of Basecamp that launched with two complete, awesome native applications for Android and iOS on day one.
-That was only possible because we dedicated stable teams to both efforts. **Jay Ohms** is team lead and works with Dan Kim on Basecamp's native Android app. **Zach Waugh** is the team lead and works with Dylan Ginsburg to develop our Basecamp iOS app.
+That was only possible because we dedicated stable teams to both efforts. **Jay Ohms** is team lead and works with Dan Kim on Basecamp’s native Android app. **Zach Waugh** is the team lead and works with Dylan Ginsburg to develop our Basecamp iOS app.

 #### Research & Fidelity (RF)